-17HSM, University of Montpellier, CNRS, IRD, IMT, Montpellier, France indicators than on high-flow indicators, with change rates lower than 5 % most of the time.
+17HSM, University of Montpellier, CNRS, IRD, IMT, Montpellier, France and noise, and they were more frequently reported during the low-flow periods in summer.
+The impact of cleaning data from the identified anomaly values was higher on low-flow indicators than on high-flow indicators, with change rates lower than 5 % most of the time.

 We conclude that the identification of anomalies in streamflow time series is highly dependent on the aims and skills of each evaluator, which raises questions about the best practices to adopt for data cleaning.